omar-basheer/clickctl/README.md

 # clickctl

-A simple CLI tool for interacting with [ClickUp](https://clickup.com) tasks via the ClickUp API.
+A simple CLI tool for interacting with [ClickUp](https://clickup.com) tasks right from the terminal.
+Built with devs in mind 🤓.
+Now you can view and update your ClickUp tasks without leaving your terminal!

 ## ✨ Features
-- View teams (workspaces) and spaces in your ClickUp account
-- View folders in a ClickUp space
-- View lists within a folder
+- 🌱 Authenticate with ClickUp using OAuth
+- 🧭 Interactively browse teams, spaces, folders, lists, and tasks
-- View tasks in a list
+- 📋 View all tasks in a list, sorted and color-coded by status
-- Update task properties (status, priority, dates, name)
+- 🛠️ Update task properties like status and dates

 ## 🚀 Installation